jburos/infino-docker/README.md

 TODOs:

 * Fetch the requirements files during docker build.
+However caching will break.
 * the Dockerfile does not currently install pyensembl requirements (`pyensembl install --release 79 --species homo_sapiens`).
+We can run this manually for an existing container with `docker exec`.
+In the future we might want to build this into the image.
+But it's a time consuming step.